Clinical scientist, embryology

 - attention to detail and the ability to work with speed and accuracy

-- a flexible approach to work with the ability to adapt to changing circumstances, new technologies and techniques.
+- self-motivation, emotional resilience and flexibility to adapt to new technologies and techniques.

 Work experience